openlcb/OpenLCB_Technical_Introduction/src/intro.md

 # Introduction

-Let's start with what to some might be confusing--the name LCC vs OpenLCB.
-LCC is a brand name owned by the NMRA.
-It covers a set of standards that have been adopted by the NMRA for Layout Command Control (hence the LCC).

-OpenLCB is the name of the working group that created the standards approved by the NMRA and continues to create new standards.
-This is a group of dedicated volunteers who are working to fulfill the dream.

-In this book, as in the standards, we'll use the term OpenLCB rather than LCC.

 ## Purpose

 The purpose of this book is to help you get up to speed on OpenLCB so you can